ferrilab/bitvec/README.md

   atomic capability, and targets that do not possess atomic instructions can still function with this feature *enabled*.
-Its only effect is that targets which do have atomic instructions may choose to disable it and enforce single-threaded behavior that never incurs atomic synchronization.
+Its only effect is that targets which do have atomic instructions may choose to disable it and enforce single-threaded behavior that never incurs the cost of atomic synchronization.

 - `serde`: This enables the de/serialization of `bitvec` buffers through the `serde` system.
 This can be useful if you need to transmit `usize => bool`